 - skin cell transplantation, methods, and devices

 His primary focus has been the use of liver and skin cells, but he and his research team also are using bone marrow, neuronal, and fat cells, adult stem cells, and fetal and embryonic stem cells.
-He is the recipient of various awards, is the author of 125 abstracts, 28 book contributions, and 142 peer-reviewed publications, and has been awarded several patents.
+He is the recipient of various awards, is the author of 125 abstracts, 28 book contributions, and over 145 peer-reviewed publications, and has been awarded several patents.
 His publications deal with organ replacement, tissue engineering, and bio-medical technology engineering, as well as transplantation medicine, transplantation immunology, and organ preservation.

 Currently, within the Gerlach Laboratory, Dr. Gerlach and his research personnel are actively involved in projects concerning the following: